novakge/parsers/README.md

 11. License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GNU General Public License v3.0.